knightlywolf/darkendspirit/README.md

 anyone can interact as long as said person is not being too overly flirty with me!! ^_^

-werewolf cookie fictive ,, fictive doubls can int as long as youre not ryde to other doubles :/ owwww owwwwwwwwwwww
+werewolf & mercurial cookie fictive ,, fictive doubls can int as long as youre not ryde to other doubles :/ owwww owwwwwwwwwwww

 i follow cool people or just anyone i think is cool ,, PLEASE tell me if im following someone who has bad intentions